JohnnyCrazy/SpotifyAPI-NET/SpotifyAPI.Docs/docs/SpotifyWebAPI/auth.md

 ### Token Swap Endpoint
 To keep your client secret completely secure and your client ID and redirect URI as secure as possible, use of a web server (such as a php website) is required.

-To use this method, an external HTTP Server that you will need to create needs to be able to supply the following HTTP Endpoints to your application:
+To use this method, an external HTTP Server (that you may need to create) needs to be able to supply the following HTTP Endpoints to your application:

 `/swap` - Swaps out an `authorization_code` with an `access_token` and `refresh_token` - The following parameters are required in the JSON POST Body:
 - `grant_type` (set to `"authorization_code"`)